-The first tree house you will see is just down the path from our Visitor Center features three small cottages built on an 8 foot tall raised deck nestled among the giant hemlock trunks.
+The first tree house you will see is just down the path from our Visitor Center.
+This tree house features three small cottages built on an 8-foot-tall raised deck nestled among the giant hemlock trunks.
 Originally built in 2008 by the students from the Williamson School of Free Trades .

 The Tree Hugger house sits at the edge of meadow and forest, encouraging visitors to observe the wonders of each.

 With a conservation ethic in mind, Tree Hugger is made of materials salvaged on-site from fallen trees and from reclaimed lumber.
 It was created in 2009 by Janiczek, LLC and students from Philadelphia University under the direction of Re:Vision Architecture.

 This fanciful human-scale birdhouse is inspired by Tyler Arboretum’s Bluebird Trail, a series of over 40 nest boxes that provide appropriate habitats for eastern bluebirds raising their young.
 The architectural details and paint scheme recall the Victorian beach houses of Cape May, NJ.
 Relax and enjoy the meadow in the colorful Adirondack chairs and discover information about bluebirds inside surrounding smaller birdhouses.

 Designers and Builders: Sam Burk and Paul Farnschlader